MDmubarak786/Fingertip/README.md

 🟢 In this app , I added some Categories based apps will available in the folder.

-🟢 using this app you can feeel better.
+🟢 using this app you can feel better.

 🟢 Last About page I am added some social network account links in that page.